whchien/financial-data-engine/README.md

 ## Key Features
 - Distributed Systems: Develop systems using RabbitMQ and Celery for scalable web scraping.
-- Docker Deployment: Use Docker for streamlined setup and deployment.
+- Docker Deployment: Use Docker for streamlined setup and deployment, monitored with Protainer.
 - Database Management: Efficiently store and manage data using MySQL.
 - Monitoring Systems: Implement Grafana, Prometheus for big data monitoring.
 - Dashboard Creation: Build Grafana dashboards for data status monitoring and anomaly detection.